-You can almost always recognize an Indian recipe from the moment you taste it.
+You can almost always recognize a dish originating from Indian cuisine from the moment you taste it.
 Its strong use of spices is a unique part of its cuisine that makes it so well-loved.

 So are Indian recipes for appetizers!
 They are such a perfect way to stimulate your taste bud before digging into any main course.
 So if you want that unforgettable explosion of flavors for your appetizers, check out these recipes.

 You can find Vada Pav on every corner of the streets in India.
-It’s cheap, easy to make, and carries a versatile taste anyone would enjoy.
+This food with “V” as the first letter is cheap, easy to make, and carries a versatile taste anyone would enjoy.
 It’s spicy potatoes sandwiched between two small buns with heaps and heaps of savory seasonings.

 You can eat Vada Pav with a lot of things; however, most Indians prefer chutney.
 Chutney is a sweet and spicy vegetable sauce.
 If you want to take this dish to the next level, garlic chutney is highly recommended.

 Get your heart and soul all warmed up with this deliciously spicy tomato soup.
 If you are already familiar with tomato soup, you should have no problem making this one.
 It uses the same ingredients, only adding some extra Indian spices for the toasty heat.